Skip to main content

 If you don’t have any in the pipeline, how can you encourage wider representation of your community?
 If you do have an accurate representation, what did you do to encourage this so you can keep it up and develop it further?

-In some jurisdictions, it can be an issue keeping data on things like ethnic background, gender, etc. so please familiarise yourself with your jurisdiction’s rules first.
+In some jurisdictions, it can be an issue keeping data on things like ethnic background, gender, etc. so please familiarise yourself with your jurisdiction’s rules and ensure you meet your recruiting compliance obligations.

-Additionally, you can make the diversity-style questionnaire part of every application, but please be aware that some are incredibly long and can lengthen your application process significantly.
+Additionally, you can make the diversity-style questionnaire part of every application, but please be aware that some are incredibly long and will lengthen your application process and potentially cause people to drop out.

-This is something to keep track when you lead a team of recruiters and want to better understand the performance of each recruiter to help in their development.
+These metrics are important to keep track of if you lead a team of recruiters and want to better understand the performance of each recruiter to aid in their development.

 It’s difficult to say how many recruiter calls or outreach messages are appropriate as every situation is different, but it’s good to set some expectations.